slopezpereyra/cgraphs/README.md

 possible to handle extremely large graphs, though at the expense of some extra memory consumption.

+#### The Graph struct

+The central struct in this library is the `Graph` struct.
+The most important field of this struct is a (private) bit-flag of one of the following values:

+- `STD_FLAG` : Specifies that this is a "standard" graph, i.e. unweighted, uncolored, undirected.
+- `D_FLAG` : Specifies that this is a directed graph.
+- `W_FLAG` : Specifies that this is a weighted graph.
+- `C_FLAG`: Specifies that this is a colored graph.
+- `F_FLAG`: Specifies that this is a flow network.

+One may combine this flags with the `|` operator.
+For example, `D_FLAG | W_FLAG = F_FLAG` specifies a directed weighted graph (a flow network, without loss of generality), and `D_FLAG | C_FLAG` specifies a directed colored graph.

 #### Reading and writing a graph

 A `stuct Graph *` pointer may be initialized or read from a `.txt` file in a